 Lil’ King joined our family in 2015.
 He is Mack’s sidekick, but he rules the kingdom of Knights Baseball with humor, compassion and impressive dance moves.

 Mack likes to keep his age a secret but one thing’s for sure, he always stays young at heart and never, ever grows old.
 He grew up in the Portland area when the Knights played at Mt.
 Hood Community College, and then packed his bags and moved down to Corvallis in 2007 when they relocated here.

 Nope.
 Mack’s as friendly as can be, but he doesn’t like anyone tugging on his cape, stepping on his toes, grabbing any part of his body or punching him in the chin, even though it’s chiseled like granite.

 Mack and Lil’ King love public appearances.
-Just contact their activity coordinator at the addresses listed below.
+Just contact their activity coordinator with the contact info listed below.